pedro-varela1/Premier_League_2018-2019_Player_Analyses/README.md

-# Premier_League_2018-2019_Player_Analyses: A mathematical data analysis of this season's players
+# Premier League 2018-2019 Player Analyses: A mathematical data analysis of this season's players

+---

 ## Getting started
 To run this notebook, you will need to have Python installed, as well as the following libraries: